Application for the July 2024 intake is open and will close on 19 March 2024.

 - All applications must be accompanied by copies of supporting documents.

-- On Selection Day, all your original and photocopies of educational certificates, result transcripts and other supporting documents must be presented to SUSS for verification.
+- On Selection Day, all original and photocopies of educational certificates, result transcripts and other supporting documents must be presented to SUSS for verification.
 All non-English international qualifications should be translated into English with Notarial Certification.